 This course will teach you how to screen for deficits in fundamental reading skills: oral language, phonological skills, and print-based skills involved in early reading and then provides interventions to support growth in these areas.

-- Part Two - Assessment Informs Instruction (9 modules): You will learn how to interpret the results of the RRST and implement reading intervention strategies to support your students based on these results.
-The goal of Part 2 is to learn how to use the results of the RRST to inform your instruction.
-You will also be immersed in the foundational skills of reading to increase your competencies in helping children learn to read, including exploration of word skills, text skills, syllable skills, graphemes, phonemes, and phonics.
+- Assessment Informs Instruction: You will learn how to interpret the results of the RRST and implement reading intervention strategies to support your students based on these results.
+The goal here is to learn how to use the results of the RRST to inform your instruction.
+You will also be immersed in the foundational skills of the science of reading to increase your competencies in helping children learn to read, including exploration of word skills, text skills, syllable skills, graphemes, phonemes, and phonics.
 You do not need to have access to students in order to learn or apply these interventions immediately.

 Group discounts: for group discounts please contact the LDAA at email@example.com for more information

-s an alternative for groups of 5 or more, we can create a private "classroom" (i.e., cohort) with flexible start and end dates.
-For more information on group discounts and private cohorts, please email Tanya Keto at email@example.com.
+As an alternative for groups of 5 or more, we can create a private "classroom" (i.e., cohort) with flexible start and end dates.
+For more information on group discounts and private cohorts, please email the LDAA at firstname.lastname@example.org.